trisulnsm/dinodoc/trisuldocs/docs/ag/license/install.md

 :::

-## Install using Web Interface
+## Install Using Web Interface

 This is the recommended method suitable for most deployments.
 You just have to upload the new license to the Hub and Probe nodes using the *License page*

 :::note navigation

-Login as Admin → Select Context :default → Licensing
+:point_right: Login as Admin → Select Context :default → Licensing

 :::